NathanJReidy/cdk-graphql-wallet-api-backend/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+To get started, clone the repo and run `npm install` to install the dependencies.
+After making changes, run `npm run build && cdk deploy` to deploy your API.

 ## Useful commands

 - `npm run build` compile typescript to js